 There were major changes to Canada’s DUI entry rules in 2018 and 2019.
 Changes to Canada’s entry rules were not direct, but a consequence of changes to Bill-C46 coming into power on December 18th,2018.
-Those changes made visitors that could previously enter Canada legally after 10 years, including those from the United States, became inadmissible no matter how long has passed.
+Those changes made visitors that could previously enter Canada legally after a waiting period of 10 years, including those from the United States, become inadmissible no matter how long has passed.

 Canada DUI Changes in 2018